MRathmair/facial-expression-recognition/README.md

 The purpose here was to get familiar with the workflow in pytorch rather than to train a competetive model.
 In particular, I have not invested a lot into tweaking the model.
+Obviously, there is strong overfitting in both of the models, an issue which still needs to be adressed.

-Considering that the benchmark for this problem is at 70-80% accuracy, the accuracy of the second model at aroung 60% is decent.
+Considering that the benchmark for this problem is at 70-80% accuracy, the accuracy of the second model at aroung 60% is quite decent.